MateusDallIgna/Tangram/README.md

 - **Rendering**: Vertex Array Objects (VAO) and Index Buffer Objects (IBO)
 - **Shaders**: GLSL vertex and fragment shaders
 - **Architecture**: Layer-based design with polymorphic shape system
+- **Snapping System**: Position-based with auto-correction for rotation and flip
+- **Ghost Rendering**: Semi-transparent overlays using shader uniform colors

+## Development Tools

+- **Position Capture ('P' key)**: Prints current piece positions in C++ format for easy level creation
+- **Solution Checking ('C' key)**: Verifies all pieces are correctly locked

 ## Notes

-- The program is designed to work with Wayland Hyprland but also supports X11
+- The program works with both Wayland Hyprland and X11
-- Shader files must be in the `shaders/` directory relative to where the executable is run
+- Shader files must be in the `shaders/` directory relative to the executable
-- All transformations (rotate, translate, flip) are applied using transformation matrices
+- All transformations use GLM transformation matrices
-- The solution checking system uses position-based validation with tolerance
+- Ghost pieces only appear for unlocked pieces
+- Snapping tolerance: 0.25 units for position, auto-corrects rotation and flip

 ## Credits

 Built using OpenGL, GLFW, and GLM.
 Inspired by the traditional Chinese Tangram puzzle.

-Enjoy solving the puzzles! 🧩
+Enjoy solving the puzzles! 🧩✨